 What are cookies?

-Cookies save you the trouble of reentering certain information in some registration areas, help to deliver content-specific information to you and track which sections of the Site are most popular.
-A "cookie" is actually a file that our Web server or the Web server of one of our third-party partners may send to your computer when you access this Site.
+Cookies save you the trouble of reentering certain information in some registration areas, help to deliver content-specific information to you, and track which sections of the site are most popular.
+A ‘cookie’ is actually a file that our web server or the web server of one of our service providers or third-party partners may send to your computer when you access one of our sites.
 This file is then stored on your computer.

-What types of cookies and other tracking technologies do we use?
+What types of cookies and other tracking technologies do we use and for what purposes?

-This Site may use the following types of cookies and tracking technologies, among others:
+Our site may use the following types of cookies and tracking technologies, for the following purposes:

-How does this Site respond to Web browser “Do Not Track” signals?
+How does our site respond to web browser “Do Not Track” signals?